-Signing the library card implies the card holder's acceptance of and adherence to rules and regulations of Hamilton Public Library.
-All card holders are responsible for:
+Signing the library card implies the cardholder's acceptance of and adherence to the rules and regulations of Hamilton Public Library.
+All cardholders are responsible for:

-- · Materials checked out on their card - Returning materials to the Library by their due date - Promptly reporting changes in registration information such as name, address or contact information and - Promptly reporting the loss or theft of a library card
+- Materials checked out on their card - Returning materials to the Library by their due date - Promptly reporting changes in registration information such as name, address or contact information, and - Promptly reporting the loss or theft of a library card - Fines and replacement fees accrued on their library account as set out in the Service Fees Policy [2].

-Card holders also authorize the Library to collect personal information for the purpose of providing service.
+Cardholders also authorize the Library to collect personal information for the purpose of providing service.

-Verification: Discovery, Inspire and Reciprocal card holders are required to verify their contact information every three (3) years.
-Non-Resident, Reciprocal, Community Cards require annual verification.
+Verification: Discovery, Inspire and Reciprocal cardholders are required to verify their contact information every three (3) years.
+Non-Resident, Reciprocal and Community Cards require annual verification.